beyond2013/OOP/README.md

 # Object Oriented Programming
 Logistics for course offered in Computer Science and IT Department University of Balochistan

 This repository contains example programs, see source folder in the repo.
-Students compiling with Turbo C++ compiler have to ommit the line `using namespace std;`.
+Students compiling with Turbo C++ compiler have to omit the line `using namespace std;`.